 So almost a year ago I began a lifestyle change with attempting to eat healthier and exercise more than I did before.
 It took four months for my weight to drop and to change my world view (again!) that eating healthier can do amazing things for your body and just exercising alone is not enough.
 I ended up losing ten kilograms and more importantly ended up losing the feeling of uncertainty that came with my periods.
 For the first time ever using a period tracker app on my smartphone made sense.

 I now know the exact week my periods will arrive and the time they will stay for.
-I also know that if I want them to remain that way and not go back to being crazy, eating better and exercising is going to have to be a regular feature in my life (while having the occasional cheat days of course).
+I also know that if I want them to remain that way.
+And not go back to being crazy, eating better and exercising is going to have to be a regular feature in my life. (while having the occasional cheat days of course).
 Doesn’t sound like a bad deal at all.

 Owing to a realization that dawned on me during a beautiful Eco Femme workshop, my next step is going to be having more awareness and understanding of my body during different phases of my cycle.